maxmind/GeoIP2-java/index.md

 feature is uniquely identified by a `geonameId`, which is an integer.

-Many of the records returned by the GeoIP2 web services and databases include a `getGeonameId()` method.
+Many of the records returned by the GeoIP2 web services and databases include a `getGeoNameId()` method.
 This is the ID of a geographical feature (city, region, country, etc.) in the GeoNames database.

 Some of the data that MaxMind provides is also sourced from GeoNames.
 We